• Professional Engineer Based in Silicon Valley

 Electronic Payments

 Over 20 years of experience in the payments industry at Apple, Google, PayPal, Kaiser Permanente, ViVOtech, Yahoo!, and BBPOS, ranging from transaction processing to card issuing, merchant card acceptance, POS equipment deployment and service, and PCI DSS compliance.
-Special experience in contactless (NFC) and healthcare payments.

 Recent Workshop